 It is the road less-traveled.
 But, if the thought of carrying an oversized backpack hiking like an adventurous hobbit is alluring, you should go for it.
 You should, however, know that it will be tough.
 The jitters are normal.
 At some point, you will wish you never got started.
 However, at the end of every hike, you’ll appreciate your decision to take up solo hiking.

-First things first, why are you taking on solo hiking trips?
-From the experiences of those who’ve gone through the trail before you, the benefits of solo trekking include:
+First things first, why are you taking on solo trips?
+From the experiences of those who’ve gone through the trail before you, the benefits of this include:

 Spiritual growth and health